santiagobarragan19/TestIoet/README.md

-After that is compare the days in common that each employee have and the function getTimes() counts how many times each employee has coincided in the office, where compares the day of employeeA and employeeB and returns a 1 if they coincided in the office on that day.
+After that is compare the days in common that each employee have and the function getTimes() counts how many times each employee has coincided in the office, where compares the day of employeeA and employeeB and returns a 1 if they coincided in the office on that day, sum that and save the result and done.

 ## License